-While we don’t have time do perform these less important tasks every day, we can set aside time to do them at least every quarter.
+While you don’t have time do perform these less essential tasks every day, you can set aside time to do them at least every quarter.
 Dedicating just one day every 3-months to catch up on the tasks below will help.
-Very quickly you will see value in their worth.
+Very quickly, you will see value in their worth.

 Get your filing done